 I would consider myself a fall person.
 We were married in the fall and it’s really my favorite time of the year.
 I love the clothes (Thank God the pressure of swimsuit season is over!) and I adore the flavors that help to usher in the cooler weather.

 Somewhere between the end of summer berries and the fall apples, I feel like the peach gets a bit lost here in the North.
 Maybe this is just a Northern girl problem, but I feel like the peach is the unsung hero of the end of summer and early fall.
-It’s a fruit that bridges the gap and allows me to begin enjoying warmer fall flavors with a hint of summer sweetness still mixed in.
+It’s a fruit that bridges the gap.
+It allows me to begin enjoying warmer fall flavors with a hint of summer sweetness still mixed in.

 I decided to make this Peach Cobbler recipe because the grocery store has an abundance of peaches right now as the season begins to wind down.
 I was craving the fall tastes of cinnamon and oatmeal but wanted something a little sweeter than an apple.
 This hit the spot.